houdini22/imagizer/README.md

 ```
 Just pass DOM selector to 'exportTo' method and (optionally) mime type of the image.

-Imagizer supports [Node Canvas](https://github.com/Automattic/node-canvas).
-That means when you have installed Node Canvas you can render your images on a server side!
+Imagizer supports [Node canvas](https://github.com/Automattic/node-canvas).
+That means when you have installed Node canvas you can render your images on a server side!
 Just check /demo/node_cli.js file.

 Imagizer is under heavy development, feel free to ask or contribute!